adyen-examples/adyen-java-spring-online-payments/checkout-example-advanced/README.md

 &nbsp;[**Click here if it's your first time with Gitpod**](https://github.com/adyen-examples/.github/blob/main/pages/gitpod-get-started.md)

 ## Description

-> **Note:**
-For a simpler flow using `/sessions`, check out the demo in the [`checkout-example`](../checkout-example) folder.

 This repository includes examples of PCI-compliant UI integrations for online payments with Adyen.
 Within this demo app, you'll find a simplified version of an e-commerce website, complete with commented code to highlight key features and concepts of Adyen's API.
 Check out the underlying code to see how you can integrate Adyen to give your shoppers the option to pay with their preferred payment methods, all in a seamless checkout experience.

+> **Note:**
+For a simpler flow using `/sessions`, check out the demo in the [`checkout-example`](../checkout-example) folder.

 ![Card checkout demo](src/main/resources/static/images/cardcheckout.gif)

-## Supported Integrations

-[Online payments](https://docs.adyen.com/online-payments) **Java + Spring Boot + Thymeleaf** demos of the following client-side integrations are currently available in this repository:

--   Drop-in
--   Component
-    -   ACH
-    -   Alipay
-    -   Card (3DS2)
-    -   Dotpay
-    -   giropay
-    -   iDEAL
-    -   Klarna (Pay now, Pay later, Slice it)
-    -   SOFORT
-    -   PayPal

-The Demo leverages Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library) | [Docs](https://docs.adyen.com/development-resources/libraries#java)).

 ## Requirements